 The drug development process is a costly affair, both in terms of the invested time and money.
 Developing even a single component can take the collective effort of hundreds of researchers.
 One of the most interesting applications of modern AI is in drug discovery.
 Researchers expect that state-of-the-art AI algorithms can be used to speed up this whole procedure.
 Cell counting, for example, is an active field of research in biology.
 Visual AI systems and Computer Vision can help perform it in seconds with unimaginable accuracy.

+Creating a good dataset is costly (good being the keyword here).
+Large organizations like Facebook or Google spend millions, if not billions, on creating and collecting the data.
 It is expected that we will see an increase in the data synthesis methodologies to battle the adversity caused by the data-hungry models.
-Current methodologies including most of the neural network and deep learning-based techniques are super data-hungry, i.e they need an enormous amount of data to work accurately.
+Current methodologies including most of the neural network and deep learning-based techniques are super data-hungry, i.e. they need an enormous amount of data to work accurately.

-AI is going to change the overall workflow of the healthcare sector for good in 2020.
-The patients, as well as the healthcare professionals, are going to be benefitted by the efficient implementation of the AI-based techniques.
+AI is going to change the overall workflow of the healthcare sector for good in 2023.
+The patients, as well as the healthcare professionals, are going to be benefitted from the efficient implementation of AI-based techniques.
 It’s going to acquire real-time data from multiple hospitals and health centers and utilize it for the benefit of both parties.

 Automatic initialization of equipment, automated reporting, and optimized scheduling – everything would be done to customize to an individual patient’s condition.
 Combining AI with expert clinical and domain knowledge will result in speeding up the clinical procedure.

 The current year is going to be all about AI’s explainability.
 The previous year has been the year of early principles for AI ethics and risk management.
-The concept of explainability is one of the hottest and well-known topics these days.
-It aims to go towards the root of the problem and explain the reasons behind the AI-based decisions.
+The concept of explainability is one of the hottest and most well-known topics these days.
+It aims to go toward the root of the problem and explain the reasons behind AI-based decisions.

 According to many subject matter experts, AI will keep being a top-priority concern of a nation regarding its military and economic security.
 Many governments have invested millions, if not billions, in conjuring the power of AI as a possible next competitive front.